 In honor of Spangler Candy Company's 100th anniversary, the company opens its store/museum in Bryan, including factory tours on the Dum-Dums Trolley.
-Later that year, the Dum-Dum Drum Man visits Times Square in New York to give out Dum-Dums to thousands of passers-by, and the anniversary is noted on the Today Show.
+Later that year, the Dum-Dum Drum Man visits Times Square in New York City to give out Dum-Dums to thousands of passers-by, and the anniversary is noted on the Today Show.

 Dum-Dums began to gain important notoriety as people realized its attribute as a candy free of the major food allergens, including gluten, dairy, nuts, eggs, fish, and shellfish.

 The Dum-Dums Mystery Mania promotion introduces three unique flavors - buttered popcorn, bacon, and pizza - identified by a special mystery wrap.
 The promotion included the launch of MysteryPopNation.com, a website designed to gather reactions and unite fans.